seart-group/ghs/README.md

 ### How do I extend/modify the existing database schema?

-In order to do that, you should be familiar with database migration tools and practices.
+To do that you should be familiar with database migration tools and practices.
 This project in particular uses [Flyway](https://flywaydb.org/) by Redgate.
 However, the general rule for schema manipulation is: create new migrations, and _do not_ edit existing ones.